shrestha-bishal/SQLyog-CtrlEnter-Rebind/README.md

-This is a small AutoHotkey-based utility that remaps Ctrl+Enter to execute the current query in SQLyog, on top of the default F9 key behavior.
-It mimics the behavior of query execution in tools like MySQL Workbench, improving workflow consistency across environments.
+This is a small AutoHotkey-based utility that remaps Ctrl + Enter to execute the current query in SQLyog, on top of the default F9 key behaviour.
+It mimics the behaviour of query execution in tools like MySQL Workbench, improving workflow consistency across environments.

 #### Features
 - Automatically detects active SQLyog window.
-- Selects and executes the current query line with Ctrl+Enter.
+- Selects and executes the current query line with Ctrl + Enter.
 - Lightweight and requires no installation (standalone .exe file).

 #### Usage